Anorexia Nervosa

 Eating disorders and stereotypes

 Not all body types and sizes may respond in the same way or in the same time frame to restricted eating (as in anorexia nervosa) or other forms of food restriction and disordered eating.
-For this reason, people with eating disorders can be of all genders, all ages, and a wide variety of weights.
+For this reason, people with eating disorders such as anorexia can be of all genders, all ages, and a wide variety of weights.

 The harmful effects of stereotypes

-Stereotypes can be particularly problematic when eating disorders are involved, as people who do not fit the standard physical mold of an eating disorder are often overlooked, ignored, or misdiagnosed, allowing disordered eating to continue.
+Stereotypes can be particularly problematic when eating disorders are involved, as people who do not fit the standard physical expectations of an eating disorder are often overlooked, ignored, or misdiagnosed, allowing disordered eating to continue.
 According to the National Eating Disorders Association (NEDA) risk factors in eating disorders range from biological, psychological, and social.
 Without treatment, eating disorders can be dangerous and may be fatal.

 To avoid stereotypes, try to see people as individuals.
 You might focus on talking to and getting to know them before making assumptions.
 It can be helpful to ask questions without judgment and honor the different perspectives people bring to the table.